Lipschitz Bandits with Batched Feedback

+We first provide the lower bound for the case where the grid is static and determined before the game.

+The expected reward functions of hard instances are constructed as follows: we choose some `positions' and `heights', such that the expected reward function obtains local maximum of the specified `height' at the specified `position'.
+We will use the word `peak' to refer to the local maxima.
+The following theorem presents the lower bound for the static grid case.

-\textbf{Theorem \ref{st_lb}.} Consider Lipschitz bandit problems with time horizon $T$ such that the grid of reward communication $\mathcal{T}$ is static and determined before the game.
+\begin{theorem} Consider Lipschitz bandit problems with time horizon $T$ and ambient dimension $d$ such that the grid of reward communication $\mathcal{T}$ is static and determined before the game.
 If $B$ rounds of communications are allowed, then for any policy $\pi$, there exists a problem instance such that